29th LG Cup World Baduk Championship final controversy: Background

-In South Korea and Japan, Go rules use the counting method to determine the winner.
+In South Korea and Japan, Go rules use the territory counting method to determine the winner.
 At the end of the game, captured stones are placed on the board's empty spaces for counting.
 Players often use these captured stones to assess the game's situation during play.
-In contrast, Chinese rules employ the territory scoring method, where captured stones do not affect the outcome.
+In contrast, Chinese rules employ the area scoring method, where captured stones do not affect the outcome.
 Historically, there have been instances where Chinese players mistakenly placed captured stones into their opponent's Go bowl during matches against Japanese players.
 Disputes over the number of dead stones also arose during the 2004 and 2010 Samsung Cup qualifiers between Chinese and Korean players.

 In November 2024, the Korean Baduk Association revised its rules, requiring that captured stones be placed on the lid of the Go bowl.
 A first violation results in a 2-point penalty, while a second violation leads to an automatic loss.
 These rules were communicated to the Chinese side before the Samsung Cup in November 2024.

 One of the major controversies of the 29th LG Cup was the retroactive application of the new rules, which were implemented in November 2024, even though the tournament began in May 2024.
 According to sports event conventions, rules should not apply retroactively to events that started before their implementation.
 The penalties imposed during the final were deemed unreasonable by many.